living kidney donation so you’ll be ready to answer questions.

 serious risks for donors and recipients.

 Donors are often put at risk because they haven’t had the right kind or a full assessment.
-They don’t always have medical care to follow up after donation.
+They may also feel pressured to donate instead of deciding if it’s right for them or not.
+Follow-up medical care may be absent or delayed after donation.

-illegal to buy or sell organs for transplant.
-It’s actually illegal in almost all countries.
+it’s illegal to buy or sell organs for transplant.

-The transplant team has a strong responsibility to make sure that donors volunteer of their own free will, and they aren’t forced to donate for money.
+The transplant team has a strong responsibility to make sure that donors aren’t forced to donate for money or any other reason.
+They must decide to donate because they want to and because they feel it is right for them.

-We strongly encourage you to talk openly with your transplant team before making any decisions to get a transplant elsewhere.
+Talk openly with your transplant team before making a decision to get a transplant elsewhere.